mahbubumithu/mahbubumithu/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mahbubumithu&label=Profile%20views&color=0e75b6&style=flat" alt="mahbubumithu" /> </p>
 <h1 align="center">Hi 👋, I'm MD MAHBUB UDDIN.
 Nick name is Mithu</h1>
 <h3 align="center">System Architect from Bangladesh</h3>
 I'm a tech enthusiast with a passion for exploring new technologies and tools.
 With over 10+ years of experience in the IT solutions field, skilled in network administration, system administration, cloud operations, and DevOps practices.
+Here are a few things I love to do:

+- 👨‍💻 Troubleshooting | System Design & Develop | Coding
+- 🌱 Learning about new tech
+- 📚 Sharing knowledge

+---

 - 🔭 I’m currently working at [Synesis IT PLC ](https://synesisit.com.bd)

-- 🌱 I’m currently learning **Python** **System Design**
+- 🌱 I’m currently learning **Python**

-- 💬 Ask me about **Network, System and Security**
+- 💬 Ask me about **Network & System Administration**

 - 📫 How to reach me **mahbubumithu@gmail.com**